-Considering that this is the Company's first year of reporting after IPO's merger with AC Education (with IPO as the surviving entity), the Company is still in the process of integrating approaches and identifying opportunities across all schools.
-However, individually, the subsidiary schools such as Mapua, MCL and NTC through research and innovation can help find solutions to reduce air pollution.
+IPO is still in the process of integrating approaches and identifying opportunities across all schools.
+However, individually, the subsidiary schools such as Mapua, MCL, MCM and NTC through research and innovation can help find solutions to reduce air pollution.

 Solid and Hazardous Wastes